DanielMosko/BuildingAI/README.md

 Monitoring the energy efficiency of buildings

 ## Summary
+Monitoring the energy efficiency of buildings - the tool will help building owners better manage energy consumption

 ## Background
 Buildings generally consume 30% of energy and produce 25% of CO2 emissions.
 In most older buildings, the savings potential is 20-35%.
 In some buildings that have an undetected error in their process, the savings potential is even greater.